Williamson River in Oregon

 Local plan

-Start with the lower Williamson gauge, the ODFW Southeast Zone report, current regulation updates, and one legal access plan.
+Start with the lower Williamson gauge, the ODFW Southeast Zone report, current rule updates, and one legal access plan.
 Fish bends, weed edges, undercut banks, and softer seams instead of covering water blindly.

 Backup water